sonatipek/track-the-movies/README.md

 # 🎬 Track Movies on Your Watch - EN
 A web application where you can save the movies you watch with their information.
 You can add the movies you have watched with information such as poster, name, lead roles, director, genre and rating.
 In this way, you can easily keep track of the movies you watch.

+*We do not use any database.
+Only local storage is used to save your records.*
 ## 💻 Tech Stack
 - Astro.js
 - Bootstrap